Tuesday, 19 March 2019

 The possibility of a working-age person suffering a disabling event can range from minimal to highly likely depending on variables such as general health, hobbies, and profession.
 But ultimately, most workers should prepare for the possibility of being temporarily unable to work sometime during their careers and consider disability insurance.
 Disability insurance coverage can provide a safety net for families in case one of the parents suffers an injury or debilitating illness.

-As always, discuss coverage needs with a trusted and well-qualified financial adviser or insurance broker to determine what is best for your situation.
+As always, discuss coverage needs with a trusted and well-qualified financial advisor or insurance broker to determine what is best for your situation.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.